Norman Bethune

 Henry Norman Bethune (/ˈbɛθ.juːn/; March 4, 1890 - November 12, 1939; 白求恩 (Note: In Chinese, Norman Bethune is mainly known by his Chinese name 白求恩 (Bái Qiú'ēn), which phonetically mimics his English surname while appearing to be like a native Chinese name.
-The Xinhua Transliteration Manual for English Names recommends that 贝休恩 (Bèixiū'ēn) be used to transcribe the surname Bethune in general cases; meanwhile, the manual lists Norman Bethune's Chinese name 白求恩 as an alternate form of transliteration.)) was a Canadian thoracic surgeon, early advocate of socialized medicine, and member of the Communist Party of Canada.
+The Xinhua Transliteration Manual for English Names recommends that 贝休恩 (Bèixiū'ēn) be used to transcribe the surname Bethune in general cases; meanwhile, the manual lists Norman Bethune's Chinese name 白求恩 as an alternate form of transliteration.)) was a Canadian thoracic surgeon, early advocate of universal health care, and member of the Communist Party of Canada.
 Bethune came to international prominence first for his service as a frontline trauma surgeon supporting the Republican government during the Spanish Civil War, and later supporting the Chinese Communist Party's (CCP) Eighth Route Army during the Second Sino-Japanese War.
 Bethune helped bring modern medicine to rural China, treating both sick villagers and wounded soldiers.

-Bethune was responsible for developing a mobile blood-transfusion service for frontline operations in the Spanish Civil War.
-He later died of blood poisoning after accidentally cutting his finger while operating on wounded Chinese soldiers.
+He died from infection during an operation, prompting Mao Zedong to dedicate a eulogy to him.
+He remains widely commemorated in China today.